New York State Route 304: Route description

-At its intersection with former NY 59A (West Nyack Road), NY 304 reverts to being a four-lane, full access road.
+At its intersection with former NY 59A (West Nyack Road), NY 304 reverts to a four-lane surface road.
 Just north of West Nyack Road, NY 304 passes over the Thruway and the PIP, here less than 0.25 mi apart.
 NY 304 does not connect to either of the highways; instead, the Thruway and the PIP connect to each other by way of a large cloverleaf interchange along the eastern side of NY 304.
 The route continues north, entering the hamlet of New City as the highway intersects CR 27 (Germonds Road).
 NY 304 provides a link to the downtown business district of New City at its intersection with Main Street one block to the north.